elkingarcia11/affirmations-bot/README.md

    TWITTER_ACCESS_TOKEN_SECRET=your_access_token_secret
    ```

+4. Add your Google Cloud Storage Service Account Credentials in a file called `service_account_credentials.json` and add `GOOGLE_APPLICATION_CREDENTIALS=service_account_credentials.json` to the `.env` file in the root directory

 ## Usage

 1. Add your affirmation texts to `assets/affirmations.csv`.
 Each line in the CSV should contain one affirmation text.

-2. Place your image files in the `assets/` directory.
+2. Place your image files in a Google Cloud Storage bucket directory.
 The app will use these images as backgrounds for the affirmation text.
 Example images:
+   - `morning.jpg`
-   - `assets/morning.jpg`
+   - `evening.jpg`
-   - `assets/evening.jpg`
+   - `night.jpg`

+3. Place your font file in a Google Cloud Storage bucket directory.
+The app will use this font for the affirmation text in the image.
+Example font:
-   - `assets/night.jpg`
+   - `PlayfairDisplay.ttf`

 3. Run the script to start posting random affirmations: